Pearson's Magazine

 Pearson's Magazine was a monthly periodical that first appeared in Britain in 1896.
 A US version began publication in 1899.
 It specialised in speculative literature, political discussion, often of a socialist bent, and the arts.
-Its contributors included Upton Sinclair, George Bernard Shaw, Maxim Gorky, George Griffith, H. G. Wells, Rudyard Kipling, Rafael Sabatini, Dornford Yates and E. Phillips Oppenheim, many of whose short stories and novelettes first saw publication in Pearson's.
+Its contributors included Bertram Fletcher Robinson, Upton Sinclair, George Bernard Shaw, Maxim Gorky, George Griffith, H. G. Wells, Rudyard Kipling, Rafael Sabatini, Sapper, Dornford Yates and E. Phillips Oppenheim, many of whose short stories and novelettes first saw publication in Pearson's.

 It was the first British periodical to publish a crossword puzzle, in February 1922.

 History

 British publisher C. Arthur Pearson established and served as the editor of the monthly magazine from 1896 to 1899.
 He removed himself as editor as blindness set in but continued as its publisher.
 Succeeding editors included: